 - Add liquid mixture to bowl, and whisk with a fork to combine and disperse the starter.

 - Add flour and salt.
-Mix with a spatula a few turns, then then put dough hook on, and mix on low (speed 2), for 10 minutes.
+Put dough hook on mixer, and start on low, speed 2 on kitchenaid mixer to incorporate flour, about one minute.
+Then turn to medium, speed 4 on a Kitchenaid, for 8 minutes.
 When finished, the dough will very wet.
 This is normal.
 Take a spatula and scrape the edges of the dough up onto itself, to round it out.

 - Let dough bulk ferment.
 This will take about 8-10 hours if your house is at 70 degrees.
 (So you could do this overnight while you sleep).
 Bulk ferment is complete when the dough has at least doubled, and is puffy and domed on the top.
-It should look a bit pillowy.
+It should look pillowy and domed.

 - Dust your work surface with flour, and grab underneath the dough to take it out of the bowl and onto the surface.
 Let rest for 15 minutes.
 Pat into a 3/4 inch inch high circle or rectangle.
 Dust the top of muffins with flour, and a vase or glass mouth that is about 4 inches wide.
 Cut out circles, and move them onto a parchment lined baking sheet dusted with cornmeal.
 They will stick if you do not do this.